capiscuas/kispagi/README.md

-# kispagi
+# Kispagi
-Kispagi (which means to pay with kisses in Esperanto) is an app that connects to your favourite(s) issue tracker or project manager(gitlab, etc) to calculate the contributed hours and calculate a payment distribution with different rules.
+Kispagi (which means to pay with kisses in Esperanto) is an app that connects to your favourite(s) issue tracker or project manager(Gitlab, etc) to calculate the contributed hours and calculate a payment distribution with different rules.

 ## How to install it
     git clone git@github.com:capiscuas/kispagi.git kispagi